Sherry Kramer

 Biography

-Kramer has taught at Bennington since 2007 and also teaches playwriting regularly at the Michener Center for Writers at the University of Texas, Austin.
-She previously taught at the Iowa Playwrights Workshop, where she served as head of the workshop.
-She is for the second time a core member of the Playwrights Center, Minneapolis.
+Kramer taught playwriting regularly at the Michener Center for Writers at the University of Texas, Austin, and the Iowa Playwrights Workshop, where she served as head of the workshop.
+She was a core member of the Playwrights Center in Minneapolis multiple times.
 Her plays are published by Broadway Play Publishing.
+Kramer taught at Bennington from 2007 to 2025.